DanielTockan/Crypto-Tracker/README.md

 #### Indvidual Coin Page

-The individual coin page acted as a form of individual wiki page for each currency, providing key stats and information specific to the coin.
-Creating this page required a different endpoint to the tracker page:
+The individual coin page acted as an individual wiki page for each currency, providing key stats and information specific to the coin.
+Creating this page required a different endpoint (coins/{id}/markets-charts") to the tracker page :

 ```js
   useEffect(() => {